wasp-lang/vscode-wasp/README.md

 - Great tutorial with practical examples: https://gist.github.com/Aerijo/b8c82d647db783187804e86fa0a604a1 .
 - Somewhat more theoretical guide of TextMate grammar: https://www.apeth.com/nonblog/stories/textmatebundle.html .

+### Setup
+Run `npm install`.

 ### Workflow
-Grammar is defined in `syntaxes/wasp.tmLanguage.yaml`, and you do most of the changes there.
+Grammar (used for syntax highlighting) is defined in `syntaxes/wasp.tmLanguage.yaml`, and you do most of the changes there.
 VSCode needs .json, not .yaml -> use `npm run compile-yaml` to generate .json from .yaml.

 `package.json` is also important -> besides general settings, we also define embedded languages and extension dependencies there.

+0. Compile your latest code with `npm run compile`.
 1. Open root dir of this project with VSCode.
 2. Run F5 -> this will start another, "testing" window with extension loaded and working.
 3. In "testing" window: open some .wasp file to see how extension works.
-4. Modify extension source with new changes (most likely `syntaxes/wasp.tmLanguage.yaml`) and run `npm run build` to regenerate .json.
+4. Modify extension source with new changes (most likely `syntaxes/wasp.tmLanguage.yaml`) and run `npm run compile` to regenerate files.
 5. In "testing" window: run "Reload Window" command to load updated version of extension.
 6. In "testing" window: while inspecting .wasp file to see how extension works, you can run "Developer: Inspect Editor Tokens and Scopes" command to get a popup for each token showing how it got clasified/scoped by extension -> this is great for figuring out if extension does what it should do, which is at the end, applying correct scopes.
+7. To see the output produced by `outputChannel.appendLine(...)`, open the `Output` tab in VS Code and select _Wasp Language Server_ from the dropdown menu in the upper-right corner.
+This is useful for debugging.
-7. Repeat step 4.
+8. Repeat step 4.

 For features implemented in typescript, the entry point for the project is `src/extension.ts`.
 Use `npm run compile-ts` to compile the typescript code, or `npm run watch` to automatically recompile on changes.

-Use `npm run compile` to compile typescript code and convert the TextMate grammar to JSON.
+Use `npm run compile` to both compile typescript code to javascript and to convert the TextMate grammar from YAML to JSON.

 ### Publish
 Make sure you have `vsce` installed: `npm -g install vsce`.